alexaandru/fennel-nvim/README.md

 You can see it in action here, where it loads all my ~**700**LOC [config files](https://github.com/alexaandru/nvim-config), as well as my four plugins and one colorscheme.

+### LSP config auto-loading

+All `<rtp>/lsp/*.fnl` LSP config files are automatically loaded & registered with `vim.lsp.config`, same as neovim does for their \*.lua counterparts.
+Additionally, the LSPs that are registered are also automatically enabled, as a convenience.

 ### Ftplugin support

 Support for ftplugin is disabled by default as it is costly.
 You can enable it